rymcmahon/rails-full-text-search-form-ajax/README.md

 </table>
 ```

 That's it!
 Try searching for random hipster phrases and watch the matching blogposts appear without a full-page reload!
+The pg_search gem has a bunch of other options you can add and you can enhance this feature even further by adding autocomplete or a site-wide search that searches multiple models (maybe that’s v3 of this post?)

 Visit heroku app to see it in action.